nestjs/docs.nestjs.com/content/graphql/resolvers-map.md

 }
 ```

 Conventionally, we would prefer to decouple these, using names like `getAuthor()` or `getPosts()` for our resolver methods.
-We can easily do this by passing the mapping names as arguments of the decorator, as shown below
+We can easily do this by passing the mapping name as an argument to the decorator, as shown below:

 ```typescript
 @Resolver('Author')